evilband7/zf2-annotated-router/README.md

 );
 ```

-#### Configuration:
+#### Default configuration:
-This default options can be overwritted within your application:
+Default options can be overwritted within your application:
 ```php
 array(
     'annotated_router' => array(